Healthy Almond Joy Bars

 - You can make minis instead of the larger bars, if you prefer.
 You could just cut each bar in half.
 Make sure to adjust for the almonds if you make smaller or different sized bars.

 - Make sure to store these in the fridge.
-You can also freeze them in an airtight container.
+I keep in an airtight container in the refrigerator as they go quick!
+But, you can also freeze them in an airtight container.

 Yes, feel feee to use milk chocolate in place of dark chocolate if you prefer.

 These Healthy Almond Joys Bars have only 7 organic ingredients.
-While they are still candy, they are much better for you than store bought!
-Coconut and almonds both have healthy fat and dark chocolate is packed with antioxidants!
+While they are still candy, they are much better for you than the store bought version!

 These Healthy Almond Joy Bars are naturally gluten free.